 Following the deconsolidation, as an equity method investment, MWL is considered a related party.
-We received \$8.5 million, \$8.2 million and \$9.7 million of our revenue for loads transported by our tractors and arranged by MWL in 2014, 2013 and 2012, respectively.
+We received \$5.0 million, \$8.5 million and \$8.2 million of our revenue for loads transported by our tractors and arranged by MWL in 2015, 2014 and 2013, respectively.
 Prior to deconsolidation effective March 28, 2013, these inter-segment revenues were eliminated in consolidation.
-Inter-segment revenue eliminated in consolidation was \$2.1 million and \$9.7 million 2013 and 2012, respectively.
-As of December 31, 2014, we also had a trade receivable in the amount of \$920,000 from MWL and an accrued liability of \$466,000 to MWL for the excess of payments by MWL's customers into our lockbox account over the amounts drawn on the account by MWL.
+Inter-segment revenue eliminated in consolidation was \$2.1 million in 2013.
+As of December 31, 2015, we also had a trade receivable in the amount of \$204,000 from MWL and an accrued liability of \$4.3 million to MWL for the excess of payments by MWL's customers into our lockbox account over the amounts drawn on the account by MWL.